 I became interested in theories of social change and began teaching at the Institute of Sociology at the Free University of Berlin.
 Between 2002 and 2007, I taught a series of advanced seminars called “Science of Human Happiness I–VII” with Bernd Ternes My growing interest in system theory and media epistemology prompted me to teach in various universities such as the Institute for Design Research at the University in Zürich; and published the books Medientheater (Kadmos, 2008) and Flaschenpost and die Zukunft with Friedrich Kittler (Kadmos, 2011).

 The main idea was to develop a theory of “social evolution”.
 This project included writing a book whose first chapter was supposed to be about the human condition and the evolution of the language faculty.
 But I realized then that the evolution of language is still considered a puzzle and I too, got absorbed in this puzzle.
 In 2010, I developed the first sketch of my theory of language evolution from first principles as a simulatable model (one behavioral loop with a positive feedback and a regulator consisting of a positive and a negative feedback loop, one positive feedback loop concerning the performative capabilities, and a backchannel between the loops allowing for an adaptation of the lower level to the higher level of selection.
 I published some papers on this in 2014 and 2015 including How Language Evolved as a Backchannel between Two Feedback Loops and presented my idea at conferences such as Evolang (2014, 2020), Protolang (2015, 2017), and the Mind, Brain & Body Symposium Berlin (2018, 2020).
+A first outline of the theory How Language and Human Altruism Evolved Hand in Hand — The Backchannel Hypothesis was published in 2022.
 Until 2016 I had no academic training whatsoever.